justin-napolitano/add-submodule-script/index.md

   - bash automation
   - git pull request
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 1
+topicFamilyNotes: >-
+  The blog post details a Bash script that automates Git submodule addition, branch creation, commit, push, and pull request creation via GitHub CLI, aligning perfectly with the Automation family focused on automating git workflows and scripting.
 ---

 # Write a Script to Add a Submodule to Repo